sp-uhh/sgmse/README.md

     - Pass the option `--nolog` to `train.py`.
     - Your logs will be stored as local CSVLogger logs in `lightning_logs/`.

 ## Pretrained checkpoints

-- For the speech enhancement task, we provide pretrained checkpoints for the models trained on VoiceBank-DEMAND and WSJ0-CHiME3, as in the paper.
-They can be downloaded [here](https://drive.google.com/drive/folders/1CSnkhUSoiv3RG0xg7WEcVapyLuwDaLbe?usp=sharing).
+- For the speech enhancement task, we offer pretrained checkpoints for models that have been trained on the VoiceBank-DEMAND and WSJ0-CHiME3 datasets, as described in our journal paper [2].
+You can download them [here](https://drive.google.com/drive/folders/1CSnkhUSoiv3RG0xg7WEcVapyLuwDaLbe?usp=sharing).
-- For the dereverberation task, we provide a checkpoint trained on our WSJ0-REVERB dataset.
-It can be downloaded [here](https://drive.google.com/drive/folders/1082_PSEgrqoVVrNsAkSIcpLF1AAtzGwV?usp=sharing).
+- For the dereverberation task, we offer a checkpoint trained on our WSJ0-REVERB dataset.
+You can download it [here](https://drive.google.com/drive/folders/1082_PSEgrqoVVrNsAkSIcpLF1AAtzGwV?usp=sharing).
     - Note that this checkpoint works better with sampler settings `--N 50 --snr 0.33`.
-- For 48 kHz models, we provide pretrained checkpoints for the speech enhancement trained on EARS-WHAM and for dereverberation on EARS-Reverb.
-They can be downloaded [here](https://drive.google.com/drive/folders/1Tn6pVwjxUAy1DJ8167JCg3enuSi0hiw5?usp=sharing).
+- For 48 kHz models [3], we offer pretrained checkpoints for speech enhancement, trained on the EARS-WHAM dataset, and for dereverberation, trained on the EARS-Reverb dataset.
+You can download them [here](https://drive.google.com/drive/folders/1Tn6pVwjxUAy1DJ8167JCg3enuSi0hiw5?usp=sharing).

 Usage:
 - For resuming training, you can use the `--ckpt` option of `train.py`.
 - For evaluating these checkpoints, use the `--ckpt` option of `enhancement.py` (see section **Evaluation** below).

 ## Training